-- Registrant, National Register of Health Service Providers in Psychology; Member, American Psychological Association
+- Registrant, National Register of Health Service Providers in Psychology; Member

-Dr. Baumgardner has presented at conferences on the local, state and national levels and to both lay and professional audiences.
-She often presents on topics at the intersection of physical health and psychological well being.
-She lectures routinely on early child development and the importance of early relationships.
-As a member of the faculty at the University of Maryland School of Medicine, she teaches physicians, medical students, residents, graduate level nurses, educators, social work interns, and psychology interns.
+Dr. Baumgardner has had wide and varied experiences.
+She has presented at conferences on the local, state and national levels and to both lay and professional audiences.
+She has presented on topics at the intersection of physical health and psychological well being.
+She lectured routinely on early child development and the importance of early relationships.
+As a member of the faculty at the University of Maryland School of Medicine, she taught physicians, medical students, residents, graduate level nurses, educators, social work interns, and doctoral psychology interns.
 She has been a supervisor in the APA accredited Doctoral-level Psychology Internship Program at the VA/University of Maryland Psychology Internship Consortium.
 She directed the Maryland Psychological Assessment and Consultation Clinic.
 She provided consultation to the Baltimore Infants' and Toddlers' Program.
-She was a contributing developer and core faculty for the (nine month long) Early Childhood Mental Health Certificate Program at the University of Maryland.
-She is involved with a number of research projects focused on child clinical psychology and psychiatry.
+She was a contributing developer and core faculty for the Early Childhood Mental Health Certificate Program at the University of Maryland School of Medicine.
+She was involved with a number of research projects focused on child clinical psychology and psychiatry.
 She is an author who has written on the prevention of violence and the recovery from trauma.
-She is frequently invited to review scholarly articles submitted for journal review and to review research grant proposals.
+She was a frequent reviewer of scholarly articles submitted for journal review and to review research grant proposals.

 Prior to moving into private practice, Dr. Baumgardner was fortunate to have had a great deal of experience in clinical assessment and therapy and to learn from professionals from a variety of disciplines.
 She worked with several different client issues in multiple settings including hospitals, clinics, hospice agencies, and inpatient forensic settings.
 She often utilized a community based approach, including home visitation and embedding consultation within local (neighborhood) schools.
 She has also worked with the adult rehabilitation population (i.e. individuals suffering from serious and chronic mental illness, brain injury, stroke, neurological illness, convulsive disorders, and cognitive deficits.
 Through various Early Intervention Programs, she has worked with children who have been diagnosed with Autism Spectrum Disorder (ASD), Fetal Alcohol Spectrum Disorder (FASD), and Developmental Delays.
 Dr. Baumgardner is trained to diagnose Autism Spectrum Disorders and is well versed in using the ADOS (Autism Diagnostic Observation Scale - the gold standard in autism assessment).
 Learning to help parents become advocates for their children has been an important part of the work.
 Learning to work within the System of Care and to influence policy toward helping patients has also been central to her work.